 Where: Crowdcast.
 No download needed, just log in.
 Links to be posted as they become available

-When: 10-11am, Mon, Weds & Fri (all times are GMT but if you register for a place you can watch playback at any time)
+When: Every Wednesday, 10-11am GMT (if you can’t watch live, you can still register for a place and watch playback at any time)

 Who: ages 7 – 11.
 And also anyone else who fancies taking part.
 Smol kids need to be able to write pretty well on their own, unless you’re helping them.
 Teenagers can pretend they don’t want to join in but do it anyway.
 Adults also very welcome (just don’t expect to turn out your Proustian masterpiece in 60 minutes, eh?)